Sangramjit786/simple-springboot-restful-webservices/README.md

 1. **ModelMapper** - For runtime object mapping
 2. **MapStruct** - For compile-time object mapping with better performance

+## Learning Outcomes

+By working with this project, developers will learn:

+- How to implement DTOs with ModelMapper and MapStruct.
+- How to handle exceptions consistently and globally in Spring Boot.
+- How to validate requests and return structured error responses.
+- How to integrate Spring Boot Actuator for production monitoring.
+- How to generate interactive API docs with SpringDoc OpenAPI.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.